-- Are they going to recommend you to their fellow networks in the future?
+- Will they recommend you to their fellow networks in the future?

 It’s important to remember to treat prospective employees as you would like to be treated.
 Respect and be respected.

-I am still thinking if I am going to write a bad review online about the bike shop.
+I am still wondering if I will write a bad review online about the bike shop.
 That won’t be good for their reputation and for others to see, but do I take that time to do it?
 Probably not, but I also won’t be recommending them to anyone.

 I would also much rather be the advocate and promote the bike shop for good service, support and products.
 To my bike shop –

-I now say “on yer bike”, and I am off to another shop that will treat me with respect as a customer.
+I now say, “On yer bike”, and I am off to another shop that will treat me respectfully as a customer.

 At mexec, we have a policy of following up and keeping candidates informed.
-I know at times I may not always achieve this and things slip through but it is the goal I aim for.
+I know at times, I may not consistently achieve this, and things slip through, but it is the goal I aim for.

-I also encourage anyone that has felt that we have not been in touch to always follow us up on email at the very least.
+I also encourage anyone who has felt that we have not been in touch to always follow us up by email, at the very least.
 We do have a policy of responding.
 Click here

 ‘on yer bike’ Definition as per idioms.thefreedictionary.com